 Similarly, you cannot take existing code from languages like Python, Java, or C# and convert it to HTVM.
 That’s simply not how HTVM works.
 HTVM is its own thing—it’s a language that has its own syntax, which can be customized to your liking, and that syntax is what gets converted into other languages.

-However, what is possible is converting HTVM to HTVM—meaning, you can have different custom syntaxes within HTVM and convert between them you can do that here.
+However, what is possible is converting HTVM to HTVM—meaning, you can have different custom syntaxes within HTVM and convert between them.
+You can do this directly in the IDE.
 That’s something no other system really does.
 But again, HTVM does not translate between standard programming languages—it only translates its own customizable syntax to these languages.

 HTVM is a revolutionary, next-level programming system that lets you define your own syntax and then convert that syntax into fifteen different programming languages: